njprrogers/test/packages/catalog/README.md

 yarn start
 ```

+### Folder structure

 I've organised the application's folder structure according to it's size and simplicity.
-If this was to scale up, I'd probably break the components out into other folders e.g. Forms / Scenes etc.
+If this was to scale up, I'd probably break the components out into further folders e.g. Forms / Scenes etc.

+### Styling

+I've kept it simple, just using vanilla css.

 ## Instructions